telerik/blazor-docs/components/editor/overview.md

 #### Tables

-You can resize the tables, their columns, and rows.
+Tables, their columns, and rows in the content area of Editor are resizable.
 To grab the resize handles, hover on the column or row borders.

 #### Images

-You can resize the images in the content area of the Editor.
-To To grab the resize handles, hover on the borders of the image.
+Images in the content area of the Editor are resizable.
+To grab the resize handles, hover on the borders of the image.

 ## Methods